-National Church Residences is proposing to acquire and renovate the three additional affordable senior-restricted properties on the Christian City campus, including the 76-unit Gene Miller Manor, the 85-unit John Sparks Manor and the 20-unit Garden Terrace.
+National Church Residences is proposing to acquire and renovate the three additional affordable senior-restricted properties on the Christian City campus, including the 109-unit Larry Moore Manor, the 76-unit Gene Miller Manor and the 20-unit Garden Terrace.
 Other than these properties, we did not identify any senior-restricted properties or general occupancy properties that were funded and/or built since 2020.
-We consider these 181 comparable units that will potentially be allocated within the Site PMA as relevant supply in the demand calculations despite the fact they have not yet been allocated.
+We consider these 205 comparable units that will potentially be allocated within the Site PMA as relevant supply in the demand calculations.

-According to the tenant relocation plan, National Church Residences will stop actively leasing units ahead of the renovations, in order to reserve 10 vacant apartments for relocation purposes.
-The renovations will take place on a rolling basis and tenants will move back into their apartments once renovations are complete.
+According to the tenant relocation plan, National Church Residences will stop actively leasing units ahead of the renovations, in order to reserve eight vacant apartments for relocation purposes.
+The renovations will take place on a rolling basis, and tenants will move back into their apartments once renovations are complete.
 Each temporary residence will be cleaned and sanitized upon completion to adhere to protocol standards followed to prevent the spread of COVID-19.
 The tenant relocation plan is included as an addendum to this report.